scrabbletank/farhome-rules/dmsguide.md

 -Range: 5

 Targeting up to 3 creatures in range, they make a Strength save against 4 Superior dice.
 On hit they take 1 wound in force damage, adding a wound die on crit.

+#### Astraea +3
+*Magic Sword +3*

+Once per day, can cast Starfall at 4th level using 5 superior die for the roll.

+The sword has 10 charges, regaining 2 charges every night Astraea can see the sky.
+When activating the sword, either by spending a charge or taking the _Starcall_ Maneuver, you gain the effects of _Enhance Ability_ for 10 minutes.
+While attuned to Astraea you gain the _Starcall_ and _Dimension Door_ maneuvers.

+This sword is always under the effects of the spell _Sword Burst_ (1st level), and when landing a critical hit with the sword you may drain an attribute from the creature.
+You choose the attribute with the creature losing 1 point and you gaining 1 point in the chosen attribute.
+This effect lasts for 1 hour, during which you have expertise on all rolls using that attribute and gain madness.
+This can only effect one creature at a time and applying this to a new creature ends the effects on the old creature.

+**Dimension Door**

+-AP: 5
+-Range: 60
+-Cost: 2 Charges

+You create a magical rift at a target location you can see, visualize, or recall within range.
+The rift pulls you and anything you're carrying in and instantly teleports you to the target location.
+The maneuver fails if you attempt to teleport into a solid object or otherwise can't pass through the rift.

+You may instead use this maneuver targetting an adjacent creature.
+The creature makes a Dexterity save against 4 superior dice, being teleported to the location on fail.

+### Death

+#### Death +1
+*Magic Weapon +1*

+The sword exudes necrotic energy.
+After killing a creature, for the next hour when making an attack or maneuver with this weapon it deals an extra wound of Death damage on crit.

+#### Death +2
+*Magic Weapon +2*

+This weapon has 5 charges, regaining 1 after killing a creature with it, or all charges after killing a Good aligned creature.
+You may spend 1 charge to cast _Bleed_ at 2nd level using 4 superior dice for the spellcasting roll.

+After killing a creature, for the next hour you gain the following effects:
+- When making an attack or maneuver with this weapon it deals an extra wound of Death damage on crit.
+- You gain 1 temporary wound every time you deal death damage with this sword.